 Voodoo Doughnuts, the highly popular Oregon based doughnut shop with a cult-like following, is officially set to open its doors to Denver by the start of this new year.
-People have been buzzing about the place the second they painted the inconspicuous building off Humbolt and Colfax pink.
+People have been buzzing about the place the second they painted the inconspicuous building off Humboldt and Colfax pink.
 Now with the opening date drawing closer, it is only a matter of time before people start pitching their tents.
 But despite all this excitement, co-founders Tres Shannon and Kenneth ‘Cat Daddy” Pogson, weren’t too sure what to expect.
-Fortunately 303 was able to catch them while they were in town to discuss their expectations along with why they chose Denver, their hopes for the store as well as if they plan to use legalized marijuana in any of their doughnuts…
+Fortunately, 303 was able to catch them while they were in town to discuss their expectations along with why they chose Denver, their hopes for the store as well as if they plan to use legalized marijuana in any of their doughnuts…

 303: Thank you so much for meeting us, we are all really excited about Voodoo Doughnuts in Denver.